Aadiyandubey2/VishwaGuru-Website/README.md

 └── 📜 .gitignore       # Git ignored files

-📌 How to Run Locally
+📌 How to Run Locally(PLease test and give your reaction)

 1. Clone the repository
 git clone https://github.com/Aadiyandubey2/Numerology-Website.git